- A screening Pap test is usually done at age 21 unless you have special risk factors.

 - Cancer – Although this is very rare in young women, if your Pap test comes back showing cancer cells, you need to be seen by a gynecologist who specializes in patients with cancer (oncologist).
 Treatment is necessary right away and usually includes surgery.
 The earlier the treatment, the better your chances are of staying healthy.

-If your health care provider tells you that you have LSIL or HSIL on your colposcopy test, you will need to return to your HCP for follow-up visits.
+If your provider tells you that you have LSIL or HSIL on your colposcopy test, you will need to see your colposcopy specialist for follow-up visits.

 What if I need a repeat Pap test?

-Your HCP will decide if and when you need to have your Pap test repeated.
+Your provider will decide if and when you need to have your Pap test repeated.